Steve Deane: Rugby has become more Squid Game than sporting contest

 Those who draft the laws should ask themselves: "If I was a player and this happened to me, how would I feel?
 Would I still enjoy the game?"

-Dollars to donuts they never once did that when drafting the latest abominable rendition of the rules.
+Dollars to doughnuts they never once did that when drafting the latest abominable rendition of the rules.

 Participant experience has clearly been removed from the equation.
 If the game wants to save itself, it needs to put it back - front and centre.